Who may reserve space

 Requesting meeting services and setups

-To ensure availability of services, the University Center Scheduling Office should be notified of specific setup and use requirements as soon as possible.
+To ensure availability of services, the CUC Scheduling Office should be notified of specific setup and use requirements as soon as possible.
 The Scheduling Office may not be able to accommodate requests for special equipment and setups if such requests are received less than 10 business days prior to an event.

 Event sponsor responsibilities